Weekend With Your Novel

 Something for every level of writer

 Do you need guidance about critique groups or which workshops to attend?
-Call Christine DeSmet, 608-262-3447, or email her at firstname.lastname@example.org.
+Call Christopher Chambers, 608-262-5095, or email him at firstname.lastname@example.org.

 P.S.
-The fall weekend retreat is an ideal warm-up for those of you pitching to agents at the April 4-6, 2014, 25th anniversary edition of Writers’ Institute in Madison.
+The fall weekend retreat is an ideal warm-up for those of you pitching to agents at the Writers’ Institute in Madison in April 2017.